 Quality of Internet Information

-The information we deliver to our clients and customers, (that is the aggregated, analyzed and indexed information from public sources), is only as accurate as the original source material itself.
+The information we deliver to our clients and customers (that is the aggregated, analyzed and indexed information from public sources), is only as accurate as the original source material itself.
 Thus, we cannot remove information from a public website, blog, posting, filing or other source, and if the underlying information is erroneous, our index of that information will merely reflect what was posted.
 Therefore, before you act on any information we may provide to you from public sources, you should undertake reasonable steps to validate the accuracy of the information, not merely its existence.
-We accept no responsibility to validate the accuracy of information posted by others online, nor frankly would we have the ability to do so.
+We accept no responsibility to validate the accuracy of information posted by others online, nor does Recorded Future have any ability to do so.

 Accessing and Updating Personal Information